SmartPotatoes69/ReviveMe-Skript/README.md

 # ReviveMe Skript
-ReviveMe Skript made by @SmartPotatoes69
-You may use the code but you must link back to this <a href="https://github.com/SmartPotatoes69/ReviveMe">Github Page</a>
+You may use the skript but you should credit @SmartPotatoes69 or/and link back to the <a href="https://github.com/SmartPotatoes69/ReviveMe">Github Page</a>

 # **Requirements**